3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 Look at these 3 photos of narrow streets and whitewashed houses I took in Alfama – everything looks so old and authentic!

-I love walking in Alfama aimlessly, and yet I’m never far from one tram 28 stop or another to get back home.
+I love walking in Alfama aimlessly, and yet I’m never far from one tram 28 stop or another to get back to my accommodation in Lisbon.

 A panoramic view of a city with a cruise ship in the background